2020 Identity Legislation

 We would ask everyone to have the passport available for the Bell Equine team to check when we visit or if you bring your horse, pony or donkey to the hospital.
 For this reason it is best kept by the keeper of the horse at the stable yard, if possible to do so.
 Many people also keep a copy elsewhere.

 Will a passport prevent my horse being slaughtered for meat?

-Once a horse passport is signed out of the food chain it can never be changed, and provided that passport stays with that horse, then that animal can never be slaughtered for meat.
-Microchips are now required when a new horse passport is issued, which are used to double-check the identity of the horse against the passport.
+Once a horse passport is signed out of the food chain it can never be changed and provided that passport stays with the horse then that animal can never be slaughtered for meat.
+Microchips are now required when a new horse passport is issued which are used to double-check the identity of the horse against the passport.

-If you would like all your horses’ passport information to be recorded, so we have it available in case of emergency, or if you have any questions, please do not hesitate to contact us on 01622 813700.
+If you would like all your horses’ passport information to be recorded, so we have it available in case of emergency, or if you have any questions, please contact us on 01622 813700.

 There is still an enormous amount of confusion concerning the Passport legislation which came into force in February 2009.
 Under this legislation:

-- All horses applying for new passports must be microchipped; this included foals and older horses that do not already have a passport.
+- All horses applying for new passports must be microchipped; this includes foals and older horses that do not already have a passport.
 Microchips can only be inserted by a vet.